 It's set on a 600 acre estate, with not a golf course or a cluster of 'townhouses' in sight - just parkland, a lake, ancient woods, and recent landscaping by renowned gardener Jim Reynolds (who is Managing Director of the demesne).

-This most unusual hotel has only fifteen rooms (sleeping up to 29 guests) and offers an exceptional level of discretion and privacy for guests thanks to its reservations-only, full-board policy and discreetly hospitable hands-on management by General Manager Aileesh Carew and her team.
+This most unusual small hotel has only twenty rooms (five of which were new for the 2015 season) and offers an exceptional level of discretion and privacy for guests thanks to its reservations-only, full-board policy (relaxed just a little in 2015, see below) and discreetly hospitable hands-on management by General Manager Damian Bastiat and his team.

 The property is owned by Chicago man Fred Krehbiel and his Irish wife Kay, whose aim has been to restore Ballyfin as closely as possible to the way it originally functioned, so guests are invited ‘to enjoy these splendid interiors in the same spirit of refined elegance as visitors to the house did in the 1820s when Ballyfin was built’.